Big Bully (film): Plot

 Later that night, David and Ross meet at the old see-saw, where Ross reaffirms that David has never stood up for himself, while David admits snitching to get Ross put in Juvenile hall.
 After a game of cat-and-mouse in the school after hours, David flees to his old childhood hiding place in a cave.
 Ross chases him onto a waterfall and tells David that he always thought of him as a friend, before attacking him.
 David hits Ross with a piece of driftwood causing him to fall into the river.
 Fearing that he has killed his enemy, David tries to turn himself over to the police, only to find that the cops are out.
 Ulf drives David to his home while he tries to find Ross' body.
 After a talk with Art, David attempts to go to sleep only to ambushed by Ross.
 The two men fight once again until Kirby and Ben come in and reveal that they've made up and encourage their fathers to do the same.
 Ross reveals he stole the moon rock because he wanted to be an astronaut.
 It is also shown that during their recent fight, Ross' "fang" was chipped.
 They finally patch things up.

-After finishing the semester, David begins to pack up to move to New York.
+After finishing the semester and with nothing left for him in Hastings, Minnesota, David begins to pack up to move to New York.
 He has Victoria return Green Eggs and Ham to the school library for him.
 Ross arrives and has a goodbye present for David: an Evel Knievel action figure identical to the one David had as a child before Ross threw it into a river.
 David invites them to visit, and the changed family leaves.
 Ross hooks up his mobile home to his truck, and follows David, telling his family they have been "invited" to come to New York and that's why they call it a "mobile home."

 Cast

+Production

+In October 1992, the first 29 pages of the Mark Steven Johnson spec script Big Bullies was sold to Warner Bros., described as The War of the Roses in a corporate office with the story originally following a young television executive whose bully from grade school is hired by the network boss to step up inner office competition.

+In June 1993, it was announced the script, now titled Big Bully, had been acquired by Warner Bros. for Lee Rich Productions.
+In April 1995, Morgan Creek Entertainment announced the film had begun production starting in February with Tom Arnold and Rick Moranis for the leads.
+In July of that year, it was reported that Arnold had taken a day off from his The Stupids to perform a day's worth of reshoots on Big Bully.